HaithemMosbahi/ngx-avatar/README.md

  ```

 ## Release Notes & History
+* 3.1 : fixes AOT / Prod build when loading avatar module with config
+  * This version has a **breaking change** in the way the module with configuration is imported, for more details see Override Avatar Configuration section.
 * 3.0 : Add support to Angular 6
   * Build the library with Angular CLI
 * 2.9 : Bug fixes [#16](https://github.com/HaithemMosbahi/ngx-avatar/issues/16) & [#16](https://github.com/HaithemMosbahi/ngx-avatar/issues/16)